-- 10.3.1.
-Chairs.
-Department/library chairs shall be reviewed annually by the unit dean.
+10.3.1 Chairs.
+Chairs shall be reviewed annually by the unit dean.
 Faculty will participate in the evaluation of chairs at least every two years.
-The chair will be reviewed based on the performance of duties and responsibilities as outlined in the college/library and departmental P&P. The results of the review will be shared with the chair.
+The chair will be reviewed based on the performance of duties and responsibilities as outlined in the college/library and departmental P & P. The results of the review will be shared with the chair.
 Based on the evaluation of performance, a plan may be developed jointly by the dean and the chair for improvement or the chair may be removed by the dean.
-The department/library faculty by a two-thirds (2/3) majority recall vote may initiate a request to the dean to remove the chair at the end of any academic quarter.
-The chair may resign at any time. - 10.3.2.
-Academic Directors.
-With input from all faculty and staff related to the program, the Chief Academic Officer or dean conducts a performance evaluation of the academic program director and review of the position at least once every two (2) years, including workload and job expectations, and meets with the director to discuss the results of the evaluation and position review.
-Based on the evaluation, the Chief Academic Officer or dean and the director jointly develop goals for the following year.
-If, during the term of appointment, the director fails to fulfill the responsibilities described in this section or in the written letter of appointment in a satisfactory manner, the Chief Academic Officer or dean may remove the director.
+The school/department/academic unit faculty by a

+- two-thirds (2/3) majority recall vote may initiate a request to the dean to remove the chair at the end of any academic quarter.
+The dean shall conduct the vote.
+The chair may resign at any time. - 10.3.2 Academic Program Directors.
+Academic Program Directors will be reviewed annually by the Dean.
+Faculty will participate in the evaluation of Academic Program Directors at least every two (2) years.
+The Academic Program Director will be reviewed based on the performance of duties and responsibilities outlined in the college P & P and their letter of appointment and/or their FAP, if updated to include the directorship duties.
+The results of the review will be shared with the Academic Program Director.
+Based on the evaluation of performance, a plan may be developed jointly by the Dean and the Academic Program Director for improvement or the Academic Program Director may be removed by the Dean.
+The program faculty by a two-thirds (2/3) majority recall vote may initiate a request to the Dean to remove the Academic Program Director at the end of any academic term.
+The Dean shall conduct the vote in the program.
+The Academic Program Director may resign at any time.
+If, during the term of appointment, the Academic Program Director fails to fulfill the responsibilities described in the College or Department P & P, their appointment letter, or FAP (wherever these duties are articulated), the Chief Academic Officer or Dean may remove the Academic Program Director. - 10.4 Academic Program Director Compensation.
+The Chief Academic Officer or Dean will determine the appropriate stipend and/or release time in accordance with the responsibilities of each position.
+Academic Program Directors with responsibilities that extend beyond or prior to the contract defined academic year shall be awarded a stipend in relation to the extent of summer responsibilities.
+Contract service assignments may be used to supplement course release time.
+Administrative time for serving as an academic program director will constitute release from the teaching portion of workload only.